The following questions address the main three areas of dyslexia, physical disability and vision impairment.

 Q. My hand tremors making it difficult to hold my mouse steady.
 What can I do?

-A. There are a number of free utilities to adjust how the pointer behaves on the screen available within Windows Accessibility Options (Ease of Access in Windows 7).
+A. There are a number of free utilities available to adjust how the pointer behaves on the screen within the accessibility features of Windows and Apple Mac computers.
 These are worth exploring before considering the purchase of an alternative pointing device such as a rollerball or joystick.
 You could also try adjusting your pointer motion speed or using the numeric keypad of your keyboard for driving the mouse pointer.

 Q. I am left-handed.
 Is it possible to get a mouse for left-handed users and swap the buttons around on the mouse for easier clicking?